hartwigmedical/hmftools/sage/README.md

 Germline SNV | X |  |
 Somatic SNV |  |  | X

-Regardless of filtering, the MNV and both germline and somatic SNVs are all tagged with a common MGI (Mixed Germline Impact) identifier.
+Regardless of filtering, the MNV and both germline and somatic SNVs are all given a shared `MSG` (mixed somatic germline) identifier.

 ## 8. Re-alignment